simone-smith/CV/README.md

 ## Interests

 I love reading, hence the first career in publishing, and do so constantly and widely.
-I make the most of London's theatre scene, love to travel, and enjoy being outdoors, especially hiking in the countryside and participating in my local weekly parkrun.
+I make the most of London's theatre scene, and enjoy travelling and being outdoors, whether that involves hiking in the countryside or participating in my local weekly parkrun.